vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 pūrṇasya pūrṇamādāya pūrṇamēva avaśiṣyatē.

-**¥ÀÆtð¸Àå ¥ÀÆtðªÀiÁzÁAiÀÄ ¥ÀÆtðªÉÄÃªÀ CªÀ²µÀåvÉÃ.**

 Even after a big slice is taken out of the terrible infinity, a big slice still remains.
 It is a valuable point for saadhaka.
 I could come to a level where even while I am doing any number of activities, as they are happening so distant as it were; my silence is not affected at all.
 This is a growth that a person in vyavahara has to have.
 Ex.
 Janaka’s way, Janaka was a jeevanmukta.
 He could rule kingdom even after attainment of Brahmajnana.
 Most of him is resting in Self.
 Whereas, at the indriya level he can perform.
 If you are silent and expansive inside, amount of work that you do outside is of no concern at all.
 The indriya vyapara is not affecting me at all.

 **इन्द्रियाणि इन्द्रियार्थेषु वर्तन्त इति धारयन्**.

 indriyāṇi indriyārthēṣu vartanta iti dhārayan.

-**E¤ÝçAiÀiÁtÂ E¤ÝçAiÀiÁxÉÃðµÀÄ ªÀvÀð£ÀÛ Ew zsÁgÀAiÀÄ£ï.**

 There is a stimulus, there is a response.
 I am not doing anything but remain quiet and fine.
 My balanced state of mind is not at all upset by this doing.
 That is the way in which jeevanmuktas or people who have got this trick do their profession as doing the obligation warrants them.
 This is called the phase of co existence.
 If you just relax, a little more, it is a wonderful position.
 World will be different to us, complaining stops.
-(Sl.5-4-90)[^128]
+(Sl.5-4-90)[^114]

 **जयप्रोड्ढामराकार जय शांतिपरायण,**